Get motor trade cover the easy way. Click the green button to get quotes now.

 One of the biggest things that affects the price of a motor trade insurance policy is the no claims bonus.
 A lengthy no claims bonus gives insurance providers a big assurance that they’re not going to have to pay out for many claims, if any at all.
 Of course this means in turn that they can offer a significantly lower price for the policy.
 No claims bonuses of 5 years or more can result in a discount of 65% of more.
 When you take this into account it’s easy to see why so many people value their no claims bonus so much.

 The location of your business is another key thing that affects the cost of a motor trade policy.
 Businesses located in built-up urban areas will typically cost more to insure than those located in quieter areas.
 This is simply because there is an increased risk of accidents, theft and vandalism.
+Of course location isn’t always a consideration.
+For example a mobile mechanics policy will not need to take location into account.

 Number of claims

-When you’re with a particular insurance provider, the number of claims you made in the previous year of your policy will certainly affect the price you pay going forward.
+When you’re with a particular insurance provider, the number of claims in the previous year of your policy will certainly affect the price you pay going forward.
 If you made a lot of claims then you’ll be considered high risk and therefore expect to pay a higher premium.

 Types of vehicles being covered